I Was Hit By A Stolen Car Who Pays For The Damage Or My Injury?

 To prove liability, you need to show that another road user took negligent action that caused the accident.
 The fact that the liable third party was driving a stolen vehicle doesn’t change this.
 If the driver of the stolen vehicle caused the accident, then they are liable.
 If it was a different driver of another vehicle that caused the accident, then they would be liable.

 However, to make personal injury claims in such a situation, you must prove liability.
 The onus will be on you to show fault.
 Our advisors can provide you with some advice on how to do this.
-Give them a call for more help.
+Give them a call for more help with stolen car injury claims.

 Uninsured Driver Claims